2017/2018 Tuition: $20,850

 All families (new and returning) applying for financial aid must fill out a Parents’ Financial Statement (PFS) from School and Student Services for Financial Aid (SSS).

-All required materials are due on [2018 date TBD].
+All required materials are due on February 8, 2018.
 Additional items required for the SSS online application:

 - An LWGMS Financial Aid Application Information Form found HERE.
 Please upload this form to your SSS account, and also submit one copy directly to the Financial Aid Team for our reference;